-The Special Educational Needs Coordinator (SENCo), specialist teacher, SEN support assistant and a team of teaching assistants work in a variety of ways to reduce and remove barriers to learning and achievement for students with special educational needs or disabilities.
+The Special Educational Needs Coordinator (SENCo), specialist teacher, SEN administrator and a team of teaching assistants work in a variety of ways to reduce and remove barriers to learning and achievement for students with special educational needs or disabilities.
 These include the provision of advice and support to teaching and non-teaching colleagues to help them meet the needs of students within the whole-school context; the delivery of more targeted and personalised provision directly to students, both inside and outside the classroom; and the delivery of exam access arrangements.
 Through liaison with the school’s pastoral teams and subject specialists, support is coordinated and promotes students’ overall well-being in addition to fostering their academic progress.

-The Children and Families Act 2014 resulted in the replacement of Statements of SEN with Education, Health and Care Plans (EHCP) and the publication of a Local Offer providing information on the services available to support families of a child or young person with SEND.
 In Milton Keynes, schools provide information for the Local Offer in the form of answers to 14 questions; for this information click here and for the school’s SEND information report please click here.